 The order, approved by the Centers for Disease Control and Prevention (CDC), will go into effect from January 26.

-The order states that all international passengers looking to fly into the country, including USA citizens returning from abroad, will have to show a negative test result from within three days of departure or documentation of recovery from COVID-19.
+The order states that all international passengers looking to fly into the country, including USA citizens returning from abroad, will have to get tested within three days of the departure date.
 Airlines have been directed to deny boarding to any passengers who do not provide the documentation.

 While this process will not necessarily eliminate all risk, it will definitely help make flying safer for all passengers, the CDC has said.
 The order has been put in place in an attempt to tackle the surge in coronavirus cases post the holiday season and a larger number of international travellers flying in.